One question we often hear at Wolf Paving has to do with driveway replacement:

 “Should I lay new asphalt over an old concrete driveway?”

 Nevertheless, there are significant downsides to this.
-Generally speaking, we recommend removing the existing concrete first, for several reasons:
+Generally speaking, we recommend removing the existing concrete first, for two big reasons.

 The big problem with laying asphalt driveways over concrete has to do with the initial preparation of the site.

-Unfortunately, when asphalt driveways are poured over concrete which rests on an unstable base, the resulting asphalt pour is going to be prone to instability.
+If something is wrong with either of these layers, it will show through the asphalt.
+Unfortunately, when asphalt driveways are poured over concrete resting on an unstable base, the resulting asphalt pour is prone to instability.
 Expansion joints in the concrete will quickly turn into cracks in the asphalt, which will require costly ongoing repair jobs.
 In extreme cases, shifts in the ground could crack the entire surface, just as a house's foundation may crack if improperly laid.

 Asphalt driveways last longer and look better when they are built from the ground up.
 Your new asphalt driveway will have a proper, stable base, and therefore will require less maintenance as time goes on, saving money in the long run.

 There are some instances where concrete and asphalt work well together, such as curbs and edges.
 But generally, they work better side by side rather than one on top of the other.
 For more information about the side effects of paving asphalt over concrete visit this blog.